overtrue/socialite/README.md

 }
 ```

-You can fetch the user attribute as a array key like this:
+You can fetch the user attribute as a array keys like these:

 ```php
 $user['id'];        // 1472352